Kaya F.C.–Iloilo: 2016 season

-Kaya officially celebrates their 20th founding anniversary this season.

-During pre-season, it was announced by the club that Kaya Academy Director and former Philippine Azkal and Kaya player Chris Greatwich has been officially appointed as the club's new head coach.

-Before the 2016 AFC Cup draw in December 2015, it was announced that Kaya would be given a direct berth to the group stages of the AFC Cup instead of having to play in a play-off match.
-This was the result of FIFA's suspension of Indonesia's football association, effectively freeing up slots in the group stages.

-On 23 February 2016, Kaya played their maiden AFC Cup game against Hong Kong Premier League side Kitchee in Hong Kong, where they lost 1–0.
-On 8 March 2016, Kaya earned their first three points in an international competition with their dramatic 1–0 win against the Maldives' New Radiant in Manila.
-The win marks many milestones in the club's 20-year history, including their first points, first win, and first home game in an international competition.
-A week after their famous victory, Kaya defeated S.League side Balestier Khalsa 1–0 at home.
-The win marks the first time a Filipino football club won more than once in the group stages of the AFC Cup.
-On 12 April 2016, Kaya once again defeated Balestier Khalsa 3–0 in Singapore.
-The historical result marks the club's first ever win away from home and also first points earned away from home in an international competition.
+Kaya officially celebrated their 20th founding anniversary this season.
+During pre-season, it was announced that Kaya academy director and former Philippine Azkal Chris Greatwich has been appointed as the new head coach.
+On 23 February 2016, Kaya played their maiden AFC Cup game against Hong Kong Premier League side Kitchee, where they lost 1–0.
+On 8 March, Kaya earned their first three points in an international competition with a 1–0 win against the Maldives' New Radiant.
+A week after, Kaya defeated S.League side Balestier Khalsa 1–0 at home.
+On 12 April, Kaya once again defeated Balestier Khalsa, 3–0 away.
+The result marks the club's first points earned away from home in an international competition.